MarineScotlandScience/salmon-otolith-hmm/README.md

 + Run `00_simulate_migration.R` with both the `north` and `west` configuration.
-+ `01_wrangle_data.R` expects simulation files from these simulations to piece together with the real data.
++ `01_wrangle_data.R` expects simulation files from these simulations to piece together with the observed data.
 + `02_hmm.R` Runs the HMM on the specified time series
-+ `03_summarise.R` Generate summary plots etc. on specified HMM output.
++ `03_summarise.R` Generate combined files from specified HMM outputs to support visualisation.
++ `o4_manuscript_plots.R` Generate plots associated with the manuscript